What is Performance Marketing?

 By contrast, in performance marketing, the advertiser only pays when a content publisher, marketing agency or affiliate achieves a specific, measurable, pre-defined result for the performance marketing campaign.
 This could be the actual sale of a product or service, or the result could be defined as page views, clicks on an ad or leads generated.

 Sometimes, digital performance marketing is confused with affiliate marketing — an arrangement in which an independent marketer, salesperson, advertiser or business is paid a commission in return for a specific result.
 While affiliate marketing is a form of performance marketing, performance marketing is itself a much larger category.

 Upcoming Changes in the Performance Marketing Landscape

-Primarily, performance marketing has been a tool for customer acquisition, which is based largely on anonymous, third-party customer data gathered by social media and other advertisers.
-In parallel, the job of customer retention has been left to customer relationship management (CRM) teams, with their own separate systems and processes, all of which work with first-party customer data — that is, information collected from customers’ direct interactions with the brand.
+Performance marketing has primarily been a tool for customer acquisition, which is based largely on anonymous, third-party customer data gathered by social media and other advertisers.
+In parallel, the job of customer retention has been left to customer relationship management (CRM) teams with their own separate systems and processes, all of which work with first-party customer data — that is, information collected from customers’ direct interactions with the brand.

 How Precision Tracking Enables Performance-Based Marketing

-The advent of the internet, however, has enabled marketers to track with precision the measurable effects of a performance marketing effort.
+The advent of the internet, however, has enabled marketers to track the measurable effects of a performance marketing effort with precision.
 This is possible because the internet allows for consumers to immediately take action on the marketing content they see, whether signing up for an email newsletter, clicking a digital ad or making an online purchase.
-In each case, a user’s online behavior leaves a digital footprint that can tell marketers which content prompted a consumer to click, buy or complete an online form.
+In each case, a user’s online behavior leaves a digital footprint that can tell marketers which content prompted a consumer to click, buy or fill out an online form.

 This ability for consumers to interact with digital content — and for an affiliate or publisher to track that interaction with precision — makes campaign performance marketing possible.